som-d/Python-Flask-App-Deploying-on-Azure-Web-Apps/README.md

-# Deploying Flask/FastAPI Application on Azure Web Apps
+# Deploying Flask Application on Azure Web Apps

 This repository contains a simple Flask application that can be deployed on Azure Web Apps.
 The application consists of a single endpoint that returns "Hello, Azure Web Apps!" when accessed.